Vaccinations

 Vaccinations for special groups

-Indeed, your medical practitioner may recommend additional vaccinations depending on your situation.
+Your medical practitioner may recommend additional vaccinations depending on your situation.
 For example, women can opt for the HPV vaccination that offers protection against cervical cancer.
-Pregnant women can also get the Diphtheria-Tetanus-Pertussis (Dtap) vaccine to prevent diphtheria, tetanus, and whooping cough and protect the fetus.
+Pregnant people can also get the Diphtheria-Tetanus-Pertussis (Dtap) vaccine to prevent diphtheria, tetanus, and whooping cough and protect the fetus.

 Doctors also recommend ancillary vaccinations for at-risk patients with chronic health issues.